Skip to content

 According to Brewers from Breweries big and small, the craft brew industry has exploded over the last 10 years.
 Due to this explosion in the industry, breweries have had to react and adjust accordingly.
 Dan from Odin brewery explained that when he started his brewery in 2009 they were the 118th craft brewery in Washington State–by late 2019 there were well over 500 breweries in operation.

-At the beginning of the pandemic, many breweries had to adapt their tap rooms and restaurant spaces into having large footprints of their space devoted to areas that are not nearly as profitable as they once were.
 Dan suggests that every brewery should invest in their own canning line and to avoid mobile canning lines that are inherently unstable.
-Mobile canning lines target clients are small breweries with small production.
+Mobile canning lines target small breweries with small production.
 When using a mobile canning service your distributor won’t be taking less money and you have to pay the mobile service.
-So small breweries might even end up losing money using these mobile services.
+So small breweries might end up losing money using these mobile services.
 Dan suggests that the only time it makes sense to use one of these mobile canning lines is for a small amount of time in order to get your name out there.

 Breweries that do not plan for the future tend to run into expensive renovations or hindered work flows.
 Efficient brewery design is part of planning ahead.
 Consider building bigger than what you currently need from the start.
 Envisioning your business 5-7 years down the road will give you the flexibility for thoughtful and incremental growth in the future.